fuzh7270-source/learning-log/week1/README.md

 -Called functions from another Python file
 -Practiced organizing code for better readability -Understood the basic idea of modules in Python

+## Day22
+-Learned how to use function arguments
+-Passed values to functions
+-Practiced using multiple arguments
+-Used return to send values back
+-Ceated reusable functions
+-Built simple calculator functions(add, subtract, multiply) -Improved understanding of function inputs and outputs